 The first category, called the Separate Message Category utilises separate message types to indicate a desired function.
 The hold and retrieve families of messages are identified for this category.

-The second category called the Common Information Element Category utilises the Facility information element to transport the protocol defined in 3GPP TS 24.080 [27].
-The use of the Facility information element is common to many services, and its contents indicates what type of procedure is being requested.
+The second category called the Common Information Element Category utilises the (Extended) Facility information element to transport the protocol defined in 3GPP TS 24.080 [27].
+The use of the (Extended) Facility information element is common to many services, and its contents indicates what type of procedure is being requested.
 This category can be signalled both in the mobile to network and the network to mobile directions.

 The control of supplementary services includes the following cases: